the-scouts/por/sphinx_source/chapter-5.rst

 i.
 The minimum age limit for membership is 4 years.

 j.
 There is no maximum age limit for membership but all adult appointments are subject to a minimum age limit of 18.
 There is a maximum age limit for the County Youth Commissioner appointment.
-Please see Rule 5.35j (iii) for details.
+Please see :rule:`5.35(j)(iii)` for details.

 k.
 There are membership options for adults not holding appointments to become Members or Associate Members on ceasing to hold an appointment.